k2k1422/chat-engine/readme.md

 ## Outline of Capabilities
+This is a micro service which is purly to handle web socket connection.
+It has minimum capability apart from that, JWT auth, a api call to create user (it can be stoped later, and other service can create later).

 1. WebSocket Connection Management: Maintains multiple WebSocket connections for users, allowing for real-time communication.
 2. Scalability: Designed to scale horizontally, enabling deployment across multiple instances to handle increased traffic and users.
 3. JWT Authentication: Implements basic JWT (JSON Web Token) authentication for user verification.
 Additionally, includes a standalone Python script for token generation, ensuring secure communication with a shared secret key.